Danappelxx/SwiftMongoDB/README.md

 }
 ```

-This means that the result is sort of like a promise - it can either return sucessfully or throw an error.
-The way to handle these results is as such:
+This means that the result is sort of like a promise - it can either be successful or throw an error.
+The way to handle these results is with a simple switch statement like this:

 ```swift
 switch result {